 B) Complementary professional photos

 Professional photos should be the norm, not the exception, in this industry.
 Unfortunately, that is not the case.
-We hire professional photographers to take our photos, including twilight photos.
-Check out these examples of professional photography on kitchens used in Salt Lake Realty Group listings
+We hire professional photographers for our photography assets.
+We also use 3D Matterport Tours so potential buyers can tour the home virtually.

 Today's home buyers do their searching online.
 The days of MLS being the only tool to reach buyers via their agent are over.
 Your house needs to have staying power in the mind of a home buyer that is browsing online.
 I'll bet you know what I mean.
 As you scroll Zillow or Realtor.com your eyes glaze over as you browse all of the poorly presented primary photos.
 I see a lot of photos on the MLS that look like the agent rolled through the house with an iPhone snapping quick pics because the MLS requires Realtors to post at least 6 photos.
 Your home needs to look amazing.
 Lackluster photos just wont do.

 More page views on all media=more interested buyers=more showings=more offers=higher probability of a multiple offer scenario=more money.